coshx/phx_oembed/README.md

 [![Circle CI](https://circleci.com/gh/coshx/phx_oembed.svg?style=svg)](https://circleci.com/gh/coshx/phx_oembed)

 This is an [oEmbed](http://oembed.com/) server built with the Phoenix web framework.
-It supports multiple sites or domains, and returns JSON responses.
+It supports multiple sites or domains, and returns responses in JSON or xml.
+The default is JSON, but requests take an optional format parameter to specify xml

 ## Site
 Sites have domain and protocol attributes, the protocol defaults to "http".
 A